vdbergh/vtjson/docs/source/usage.rst

 .. testsetup:: *

-   from vtjson import make_type, validate
+   from vtjson import make_type, safe_cast, validate

 Here is a simple schema: